I like pudding. It tastes good. I do not, however, like plastic pudding cups, and for good reason.

 When full, a pudding cup is able to stay upright while a metal spoon rests in it.

-After ~60% of the pudding (% depending on spoon weight, mass distribution, etc.) is gone though, a fatal flaw in the engineering of the cup is highlighted; it is now unbalanced by the same spoon it once supported with ease, and can no longer stay upright.
+After ~60% of the pudding (% based on years of qualitative observation) is gone though, a fatal flaw in the engineering of the cup is highlighted: it is now unbalanced by the same spoon it once supported with ease.

 This messy oversight nullifies the key tenet of the pudding cup: convenience.
 And thus, the creation is rendered largely useless.
 If I have to get a plate or paper towel for my spoon anyway, why not just avoid the tipsy cup hassle and get a bowl to begin with?